omniprime/100-days-of-code/log.md

 **Today's Progress**: Spent an early morning hour on jQuery on codecademy and making a simple list site

 **Thoughts:** I had to stay home this morning to wait for a septic guy to pump the house.
 Figured it was a good time to start some coding.
 Went through a lesson on codecademy for jQuery, which taught how to add and remove items from a site on the fly.
 Figured I would mess with it some to make a simple list page.
 Spent about 20 minutes on that.
 Will complete another hour or so tonight after work and the kids are in bed.

+### Day 51: February 23rd, 2017

+**Today's Progress**: A lot of jQuery lessons completed on codecademy and a just a touch of CSS on sololearn

+**Thoughts:** I understand all that jQuery is doing so far.
+I think most of the help I will get from this will be from trial and error and lot and lots of repetition.
+Was a hard focus day, but I made it through.
+I need to get my motivation up.
+I can do this!